 The following example validates the XML that defines the work item type but does not import the definition.

 Q & A

-Q: What customizations can I make and still use the Configure Features Wizard to update my team project after a TFS upgrade?
+Q: What customizations can I make and still use the Configure Features Wizard to update my project after a TFS upgrade?

 A: You can add custom WITs and change the form layout.
-The Configure Features Wizard will update your team projects and you'll get access to the latest features.
+The Configure Features Wizard will update your projects and you'll get access to the latest features.

-Changing the workflow or renaming a WIT might require you to perform some manual operations when updating your team project.
+Changing the workflow or renaming a WIT might require you to perform some manual operations when updating your project.
 To learn about which customizations you can safely make and which you should avoid, see Customize the work tracking experience: Before you customize, understand the maintenance and upgrade implications.